-This guide focuses on the inclusion of medicines in service redesign.
-It looks at how to ensure that services and care pathways include medicines which are safe, deliver improved patient outcomes, offer patient choice, a good patient experience and provide clinically effective and cost effective treatment.1 In the context of this guide the term medicines also refers to devices, dressings and other healthcare products (such as oral nutritional supplements).
+This guide focuses on the inclusion of medicines and other treatments in service redesign.
+It looks at how to ensure that services and care pathways include medicines that are safe, deliver improved patient outcomes, offer patient choice, a good patient experience and provide clinically effective and cost effective treatment.
+In the context of this guide, the term other treatments refers to devices, dressings and other healthcare products (such as oral nutritional supplements).